gretehalvorsen/2410_NetWork_and_Cloud_Computing_Oblig2/README.md

 Image showing the client run with both responses.

 <h1>Task 3</h1>
-This is a multithreades server that is capable of serving multiple request simultaneously.
+This is a multithreaded server that is capable of serving multiple request simultaneously.
 To run the server type <code>python3 task3.py</code> in the terminal.

 ![Multithreaded server](Images/Task3.png)
 Image shows the server running with multiple connections at the same time.
-I used the same client as in task 2 from different terminal windows.
+I used the same client as in task 2 from multiple terminal windows.